Life of Washington: Recall of school board members

 On February 15, 2022, commissioners Alison Collins and Gabriella Lopez were recalled from office, by 76% and 72% of the vote respectively.
 It was San Francisco's first ever election to oust members of the School Board, and the first successful recall election in San Francisco since the ouster of California Senator Edwin Grant in 1914.
 The mural destruction attempt was cited as one of the "key controversies" leading to the recall.
 Mark Sanchez, the only other commissioner who did not reverse his destruction vote, was not eligible for recall at that time.

 Compliance with judge's ruling

 In a 4-3 vote on June 22, 2022, the new school board decided to follow the judges order to vacate its previous decision to cover the mural, and abandon its attempts to appeal that decision.
-The commissioners who voted against the measure were Mark Alexander, Kevin Bogess, and Mark Sanchez.
+The commissioners who voted against the measure were Mark Alexander, Kevine Boggess, and Mark Sanchez.
 Up to that time the legal costs had grown to $525,000 while the district faced a budget shortfall of $125 million.